John Frankenheimer: The Train (1964)

 Film critic Tim Palen elaborates on Frankenheimer's technical expertise in The Train: “The director makes excellent use of wide angle lenses, long tracking shots, and extreme close-ups whilst maintaining depth of field...deliberately ensures that elaborate camera movement and cutting was planned so that ‘logistically you knew where each train was,’ in relation to the action.”
 The Train exemplifies the centrality of technical applications that began to characterize Frankenheimer's approach to film in the late 1960s “brandishing style for its own sake.”

 The Train’s original screenplay received an Academy Award nomination.
 It had cost $6.7 million. and was one of the 13 most popular films in the UK in 1965.

 Seconds (1966)

-Seconds presents a surreal and disturbing tale of a disillusioned corporate executive, Arthur Hamilton (John Randolph).
+Seconds, based on a novel by David Ely and with a screenplay by Lewis John Carlino, presents a surreal and disturbing tale of a disillusioned corporate executive, Arthur Hamilton (John Randolph).
 In an effort to escape his empty existence, he submits to a traumatic surgical procedure that transforms his body into that of a younger man, Tony Wilson (Rock Hudson).
 Randolph's effort to erase his former self in a new persona proves futile and leads to his horrific demise.
 Biographer Gerald Pratley describes Seconds as “a cold, grey, frightening picture of a dehumanized world...based on the age-old search for eternal youth...an amalgam of mystery, horror and science fiction…”

-Based on a novel by David Ely and a screenplay by Lewis John Carlino, Frankenheimer explained his thematic objectives: